GE Equity

 Series B in 2009

-Micell Technologies is a biomedical device company that specializes in the development of interventional cardiology systems for vascular drug delivery.
-Founded in 1995 and based in North Carolina, the company offers a range of innovative products, including the MiStent, a drug-eluting stent that combines the therapeutic benefits of sirolimus with the characteristics of a bare-metal stent.
-In addition to MiStent, Micell develops drug-coated balloons for delivering sirolimus to arterial walls during procedures such as percutaneous transluminal angioplasty and stent implantation, as well as bioresorbable scaffolds and peripheral drug-eluting stents.
-The company's advanced technology utilizes supercritical fluid processes to optimize drug release and enhance healing, aiming to improve safety and clinical outcomes for patients with cardiovascular diseases.
-Micell also provides clinical trials and health economics services to support its product development and market integration.
+Micell Technologies, Inc. is a biomedical device company specializing in interventional cardiology systems for vascular drug delivery.
+Founded in 1995 and based in Raleigh, North Carolina, the company develops innovative products such as the MiStent Sirolimus Eluting Absorbable Polymer Coronary Stent System, which combines the benefits of a drug-eluting stent with those of a bare-metal stent.
+Micell also offers drug-coated balloons that deliver sirolimus to the artery wall during procedures like percutaneous transluminal angioplasty, as well as bioresorbable scaffolds for controlled drug delivery.
+Utilizing advanced technologies, Micell aims to enhance healing and improve clinical outcomes in the treatment of cardiovascular diseases.
+Additionally, the company provides clinical trials and health economics services to support its product development and market strategies.

 SunGard